krishna-nayak/social-space-zone/README.md

 # Features🌟 <a name="features"></a>

-🎉  This web application provides user their own social platform to **find events** multiple events.
+🎉  This web application provides user their own social platform to **find events** multiple events.<br/>
-🎉  Moreover this provides exclusive opportunities to **find team mates** for any events .
+🎉  Moreover this provides exclusive opportunities to **find team mates** for any events .<br/>
-🎉  Our platform provides users to manage the events/post as well as **manage** the upcoming requests from the members to join the team.
+🎉  Our platform provides users to manage the events/post as well as **manage** the upcoming requests from the members to join the team.<br/>